Mederim/penguins-kisses/README.md

 lspci -k
 ```

-from make help
+from make help, we find the option localyesconfig

-see localyesconfig
+### localyesconfig
 ```
  Update current config converting local mods to core except those preserved by LMC_KEEP environment variable
 ```

-so:
+so, we use localyesconfig to configure our kernel
 ```
 make localyesconfig
 ```

 ## Puttana EVA!!!
-Compiliamo l'accrocco...
+compiling kernel...

 ```
 make -j "$(nproc)"